Mishail/CqlJmeter/README.md

 --------

 * Get a release
-* Unpack into _/lib_ folder into the JMeter's folder
+* Unpack _/lib_ folder from the release into the JMeter's folder

 Components
 ----------